This article, originally written in 2005, has been updated multiple times: 2006, 2013, 2019, 2021.

 Sheeran's confessions in 2003 implicated Bufalino and Tony Pro's New Jersey subordinate Salvatore Briguglio in the elimination of Hoffa.
 In one of Sheeran's statements, he claimed to have been the actual murderer of Hoffa.
-The mob's use of one so close to Hoffa seems appropriate.
+The mob's use of someone close to Hoffa would match historical patterns.
 But, in another statement, Sheeran said he showed up after the job was done by Briguglio and just carted away Hoffa's body.

 Sheeran died Dec.
 14, 2003, at the age of 83.
-His stories could not be confirmed, and his family disputes the validity of the statements attributed to him.
+His stories could not be confirmed, and his family disputed the validity of the statements attributed to him.

-In spring of 2004, some blood was found beneath floorboards in the building Sheeran said was used for Hoffa's murder.
+In spring of 2004, some blood was found beneath floor boards in the Detroit residence Sheeran said was used for Hoffa's murder.
 The discovery was initially believed to support Sheeran's tale, but DNA tests later showed it was not Hoffa's blood.

-While the debate over Hoffa's end continues, those who might have had personal knowledge of the event are gone.
+While the debate over Hoffa's end continues, many of those who might have had personal knowledge of the event are gone.